bkryza/clang-uml/docs/diagram_templates.md

 ## Adding templates to the configuration file
 Diagram templates can be added directly to the `.clang-uml` configuration file, under a `diagram_templates:` key.
-However, for practical reasons its better to keep diagram template definitions in a separate Yaml file, and reference it in the configuration file using `include!` directive, e.g.:
+However, for practical reasons it is better to keep diagram template definitions in a separate Yaml file, and reference it in the configuration file using `include!` directive, e.g.: